Baptism

 Baptism Dates

-The Baptism Services are at midday and take place several times a year.
-It is common for there to be more than one family at this service—baptism is a public act of worship, and we do not usually provide “private” baptisms, but it's best to get in touch to discuss potential dates before you make plans for your baptism celebrations.
+The Baptism Services are at midday.
+It is common for there to be more than one family at this service—baptism is a public act of worship, and there is no such thing as a 'private baptism'.
+It is best to get in touch to discuss potential dates before you make plans for your baptism celebrations.

 Confirmation and Adult Baptism